ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-client-deployment.md

 Install the HCX Manager appliance in the on-premises vCenter.
 1. Log in to **My VMware** and download the Hybrid Cloud Services OVA file from the product download page.
-2. Open a browser and log in to the vSphere Web Client.
+2. Open a browser and log in to the VMware vSphere® Web Client.
 View the **Home** tab.
 3. In the **Inventories Trees** list, click **Host and Clusters**.
 4. Expand the hierarchy to show the data centers.
 5. Right-click the target data center and select **Deploy OVF Template** from the menu.
 It might take a few seconds for the **Deploy OVF template** menu item to appear.